-Prior to the Civil War period, Nixonton was a flourishing community, with a courthouse, jail, four stores, a gin, sawmill, a coach factory, shipyard, three taverns, and two ordinaries.
+Prior to the Civil War period, Nixonton was a flourishing community, with a court house, jail, four stores, a gin, sawmill, a coach factory, shipyard, three taverns, and two ordinaries (taverns).
 For many years a lively trade was carried on between Nixonton and the West Indies and England.

 Today, Nixonton is a quiet residential community of approximately 25 families.

 From Volume 3 of the Yearbook of Pasquotank Historical Society. pub.
-1975.
+1975., with minor edits.